jacobmoncur/gogogo/Readme.md

 Commit ggg.js to your repo, so anyone using the repo can deploy as long as they have ssh access to the server.

+### Deploying without start
+If you want to deploy code without having to run anything (such as machines that only do cron) just define no start command (or override it with an empty string)

 ### IMPORTANT NOTES!

 SSH is run with host key checking disabled!
 Its up to you to verify the authenticity of your hosts!